Couples Therapy Intensives

 Fee: £1,800 for 2-day intensive (12 hours total)

-Travel/accommodation: Client responsibility (some couples book local accommodation even when nearby to create space for integration between days)
+Travel/accommodation/meals: Client responsibility (some couples book local accommodation, even when they live nearby, to create space for integration between days)

 Childcare obligations: Must be arranged for both full days and ideally the evening between sessions